SunRidge School Governance

 Director: Responsible for the daily operations and management of the school, hiring, supervision and evaluation of all staff, budget development and implementation, educational program, site needs, enrollment, coordination/leadership, etc.

-Faculty: Responsible for the delivery of the educational program; works collaboratively with the Director in developing, evaluating, and implementing school procedures, plans, and programs.
+Faculty: Responsible for the delivery of the educational program; works collaboratively with the Director and Education Director in developing, evaluating, and implementing school procedures, plans, and programs.
 Three representatives serve on the Charter Council.

-Parent Council: Parent representatives from each class working to support a thriving school community through events, activities, fundraising, parent education, and community forums.
-Oversees committees and work groups set up to support school activities, events, and goals.
+Parent Council: Parent representatives from each class support a thriving school community through committees and workgroups set up to support school activities, fundraising, parent education, and community forums.

 SunRidge Educational Foundation: Not-for-profit corporation that exists to support SunRidge School through serving as fiscal agent for fundraising, and fund development through grant writing and donor campaigns.